steelbreeze/state.js/docs/state.md

 **visitor**: `Visitor.&lt;TArg&gt;`, The visitor instance.

 **arg**: `TArg`, An optional argument to pass into the visitor.

 **Returns**: `any`, Any value can be returned by the visitor.

+## Class: StateMachine
+An element within a state machine model that represents the root of the state machine model.

+StateMachine extends the State class and inherits its public interface.

+### fsm.StateMachine.StateMachine(name)

+Creates a new instance of the StateMachine class.

+**Parameters**

+**name**: `string`, The name of the state machine.

+### fsm.StateMachine.root()

+Returns the root element within the state machine model.
+Note that if this state machine is embeded within another state machine, the ultimate root element will be returned.

+**Returns**: `StateMachine`, The root state machine element.

+### fsm.StateMachine.accept(visitor, arg1, arg2, arg3, arg4)

+Accepts an instance of a visitor and calls the visitStateMachine method on it.

+**Parameters**

+**visitor**: `Visitor.&lt;TArg1&gt;`, The visitor instance.

+**arg1**: `TArg1`, An optional argument to pass into the visitor.

+**arg2**: `any`, An optional argument to pass into the visitor.

+**arg3**: `any`, An optional argument to pass into the visitor.

+**arg4**: `any`, An optional argument to pass into the visitor.

+**Returns**: `any`, Any value can be returned by the visitor.

+## Class: Transition
+A transition between vertices (states or pseudo states) that may be traversed in response to a message.

+Transitions come in a variety of types: internal transitions respond to messages but do not cause a state transition, they only have behaviour;
+local transitions are contained within a single region therefore the source vertex is exited, the transition traversed, and the target state entered;
+external transitions are more complex in nature as they cross region boundaries, all elements up to but not not including the common ancestor are exited and entered.

+Entering a composite state will cause the entry of the child regions within the composite state; this in turn may trigger more transitions.

+### fsm.Transition.Transition(source, source)

+Creates a new instance of the Transition class.

+**Parameters**

+**source**: `Vertex`, The source of the transition.

+**source**: `Vertex`, The target of the transition.

+### fsm.Transition.else()

+Turns a transition into an else transition.

+Else transitions can be used at `Junction` or `Choice` pseudo states if no other transition guards evaluate true, an Else transition if present will be traversed.

+**Returns**: `Transition`, Returns the transition object to enable the fluent API.

+### fsm.Transition.when(guard)

+Defines the guard condition for the transition.

+**Parameters**

+**guard**: `Guard`, The guard condition that must evaluate true for the transition to be traversed.

+**Returns**: `Transition`, Returns the transition object to enable the fluent API.

+### fsm.Transition.effect(transitionAction)

+Add behaviour to a transition.

+**Parameters**

+**transitionAction**: `Action`, The action to add to the transitions traversal behaviour.

+**Returns**: `Transition`, Returns the transition object to enable the fluent API.

+### fsm.Transition.accept(visitor, arg1, arg2, arg3, arg4)

+Accepts an instance of a visitor and calls the visitTransition method on it.

+**Parameters**

+**visitor**: `Visitor.&lt;TArg1&gt;`, The visitor instance.

+**arg1**: `TArg1`, An optional argument to pass into the visitor.

+**arg2**: `any`, An optional argument to pass into the visitor.

+**arg3**: `any`, An optional argument to pass into the visitor.

+**arg4**: `any`, An optional argument to pass into the visitor.

+**Returns**: `any`, Any value can be returned by the visitor.